 How to issue more shares after company formation

-If you wish to issue more after incorporation, you will have to complete Form SH01 ‘Return of Allotment’ for Companies House.
+If you have issued more shares after incorporation, you’ll need to let Companies House know with the Form SH01 ‘Return of Allotment’.
 The following information will be required:

 - Company name.